Code-Institute-Submissions/wfpblife/README.md

 ### Strategy & Planning
 The UX design process revolves around a mobile-first design.
-As the site revolves around the subject of healthy eating the predominantly green colour scheme provides a sense of relaxation, growth and success.
+As the focus for the site is healthy eating, a predominantly green colour scheme (which provides a sense of relaxation, growth and success) was chosen.
 Large images of the recipes are used to entice users to **_Explore_** the site **_& Share_** their own recipe ideas.

 The design could also be seen to reflect trends in the field as both the Jamie Oliver and Forks over Knives websites use similar imagery and colour scheme.